 and a tempered irreducible automorphic representation $\pi_H$ (or an $L$-packet) of the group $H(\AD_F)$ whose dual group is $\LH$, which Langlands calls {\em hadronic}.
 Note that the same $\pi$ might correspond to several inequivalent homomorphisms $\phi$, but this is expected to be related to the multiplicity of $\pi$ in the space of automorphic functions.

-{}From this point of view, $\pi$ should be thought of as a transfer of $\pi_H$ with respect to $\phi$, so we obtain a more convenient notion of transfer for non-tempered representations which explicitly involves Arthur's group $\SL_2$ (note that it is different from the transfer discussed in \secref{LFC}).
+{}From this point of view, $\pi$ should be thought of as a transfer of $\pi_H$ with respect to $\phi$, so we obtain a more convenient notion of transfer for non-tempered representations which explicitly involves Arthur's group $\SL_2$ (note that if we restrict ourselves to a temptered automorphic representation $\pi$ of $G$, then we expect $\phi|_{\SL_2}$ to be trivial and therefore this transfer should agree with the transfer discussed in \secref{LFC}).
 According to formula \eqref{matching arthur}, under this transfer the Hecke eigenvalues $(\nu_x^H)$ of $\pi_H$ and $(\nu_x)$ of $\pi$ should be matched by the formula

-Thus, we obtain a conjectural description of the equivalence classes of automorphic representations of all reductive groups $G$ in terms of the pairs $(\phi,\pi_H)$, where $\pi_H$ is hadronic, and $\phi$ is a homomorphism $\phi$.
+Thus, we obtain a conjectural description of the equivalence classes of automorphic representations of all reductive groups $G$ in terms of the pairs $(\phi,\pi_H)$, where $\pi_H$ is hadronic, and $\phi$ is a homomorphism \eqref{phi}.
 In \cite{L:BE,FLN} (see also \cite{L:ST,L:IAS}) a strategy for proving it using the trace formula was suggested.
 We discuss it next.